Engineering Network Services - CSU

 Since the Engineering College computer labs are a shared environment with many students needing the lab's resources, there must be policies of use so that all users will have a fair and equal opportunity to use the lab's computers without distractions or annoyances.

-Because of this, policy violation will result in suspension of network privileges and other consequences.
+Because of this, any policy violation will result in suspension of network privileges and other consequences.
+These policies apply to the Virtual Classroom (VCL) as well.

 - Use of the computing facilities must be in keeping with the CSU's Acceptable Use Policy.
 Non-academic uses must be stopped and the computer given up when other students need the computer for school work.